Nela Martínez: Political life

 On May 28, 1944, Martinez took an active role in the Glorious May Revolution, which toppled the dictatorship of Carlos Arroyo del Río.
 She orchestrated the takeover of the Government Palace, and for four days she was in charge of the Ecuadorian government.
 This made her the second woman leader of the Ecuadorian government in its history.
 (The first was Marieta de Veintemilla, niece of Ignacio de Veintimilla in 1883).
 However, Martinez was never officially named president.
 In 1945, she became the first female congresswoman of the National Assembly of Ecuador during the second term of President José María Velasco Ibarra.

-Martínez founded several notable publications, including: the Yucanchi Galpa, the first Quechua-language newspaper in Ecuador, and Nuestra Palabra in the 1960s, the first feminist newspaper in Ecuador.
+Martínez founded several notable publications, including: the Ñucanchic Allpa, the first Kichwa-language newspaper in Ecuador, and Nuestra Palabra in the 1960s, the first feminist newspaper in Ecuador.

 Martínez had been the director of the Communist Party of Ecuador, founder of the Ecuadorian Female Alliance, and founder of the Revolutionary Union of Women of Ecuador.
 Together with Dolores Cacuango she founded the Ecuadorian Federation of Indians, which established the first indigenous schools that taught in Quechua.